Jones3D-The-Infernal-Engine/Documentation/key.md

   Frames per second.
 How many frames  should be played per second.

  - JOINTS
-  The number of mesh joint nodes the associated 3DO model has.
+  The number of mesh joint nodes associated 3DO model has.
+Max 64.

 ## MARKERS
 This sections define frame markers aka frame tags.
 It's unknown if markers are used in the game but can visual help the animation designer in the editor.
 There can be max 16 markers.
 This section is not required and can be omitted.